almodhia0/post-stroke-depression-prediction/README.md

 # post-stroke-depression-prediction
 # Prediction of Depression in Stroke Survivors using BRFSS Data

-This repository contains the code and supplementary materials associated with the study "[Your Study Title Here]", which develops a machine learning model to predict the probability of reported depression among individuals with a history of stroke, using data from the Behavioral Risk Factor Surveillance System (BRFSS).
+This repository contains the code and supplementary materials associated with the study "post-stroke-depression-prediction", which develops a machine learning model to predict the probability of reported depression among individuals with a history of stroke, using data from the Behavioral Risk Factor Surveillance System (BRFSS).

 **Response to Reviewer Comments:**